 What is the first step if my church/organisation wants to host a Creating Safe Spaces face to face workshop?

 Please see the “Host a Workshop” page on our website.
 There is information on the page that is relevant for churches and organisations that are interested in running a workshop at their location.
 There is also a form at the bottom of the page that you can submit your expression of interest to host a workshop.
 Once we have received your expression of interest, we will be in contact to confirm further details.

 Can people from outside the Baptist church attend/host Creating Safe Spaces training?

 Yes.
-Creating Safe Spaces is a member organisation of National Council of Church in Australia Safe Church Training Agreement.
-By being part of the agreement, attendees from other denominations/organisation may be trained through our Creating Safe Spaces training and be recognized by their own denomination/organisation depending the policies of the particular denomination/organisation.
+Creating Safe Spaces is endorsed by the National Council of Churches in Australia’s Safe Church Training Agreement (SCTA).
+Therefore, attendees from other denominations/organisations may be trained through our Creating Safe Spaces training and be recognised by their own denomination/organisation depending the policies of the particular denomination/organisation.
 The Baptist Association will recognise all face to face training conducted by other SCTA endorsed denominations in NSW & ACT.

 Can Creating Safe Spaces be run in other languages?

 Currently, all of our presenters only speak English, however we would like to partner with churches who have attendees from non-English speaking backgrounds to provide training in languages other than English.
 We currently have resources translated into Chinese language and we would like to add other languages.
 If you would like Chinese language or are interested in partnering with us in translating in other languages, we would love to hear from you.
 Please contact us via the “Contact Us” page on the website, or by email@example.com or phone on 02 9868 9221.

 Who do I talk to if I have further questions about Creating Safe Spaces?